guopeng-jiang/gaussian-splatting-Windows/README.md

 # 3D Gaussian Splatting on Windows: A Definitive Anaconda Setup Guide
 This is a Windows tutorial for NVIDIA GPUs for running 3D Gaussian Splatting.
-This guide provides a clear, step-by-step process for setting up the original **3D Gaussian Splatting** project on a modern **Windows 10/11** machine using the **Anaconda distribution**.
+It includes a clear, step-by-step process for setting up the original **3D Gaussian Splatting** project on a modern **Windows 10/11** machine using the **Anaconda distribution**.

 It is specifically designed to overcome common compilation and environment compatibility issues.